shakthi-20/electrospark/README.md

 Without MKL, our solution would still function, but the computational efficiency and speed would be reduced.
 The neural network model would take longer to process sensor data and make predictions, potentially impacting the real-time nature of the application.

 By leveraging MKL, we can provide farmers with a faster and more responsive plant health prediction system, ultimately helping them make timely decisions to improve crop yield and sustainability.

 By combining these technologies, we aim to empower farmers with the tools they need to make informed decisions, optimize resource allocation, and enhance crop yield, ultimately contributing to a more sustainable and productive future for agriculture.

+Training Machine Learning Models for Plant Health Prediction The machine learning models used in our solution are trained using a combination of neural networks, decision trees, and ensemble methods like random forests.
+Here's a detailed overview of how each type of model is trained:

+1. **Neural Networks:**
+   - **Data Preparation:** The sensor data collected from the field is preprocessed and divided into features (input variables) and labels (output variables).
+   - **Model Architecture:** We define a neural network architecture suitable for our classification task.
+This typically includes an input layer matching the number of features, one or more hidden layers, and an output layer with two units for binary classification (healthy or unhealthy plant).
+   - **Loss Function and Optimizer:** We use the cross-entropy loss function, which is commonly used for classification tasks.
+The Adam optimizer is used to optimize the network weights during training.
+   - **Training:** The neural network is trained using the preprocessed data.
+We iterate over the dataset multiple times (epochs), adjusting the weights of the network to minimize the loss function.

+2. **Decision Trees:**
+   - **Data Preparation:** Similar to neural networks, the data is prepared by splitting it into features and labels.
+   - **Model Training:** Decision trees are trained by recursively splitting the data based on the features to create a tree structure.
+The splits are made to minimize a specific criterion, such as Gini impurity or entropy.
+   - **Tree Pruning (Optional):** After training, the decision tree may be pruned to reduce overfitting and improve generalization to new data.

+3. **Ensemble Learning (Random Forests):**
+   - **Data Preparation:** The data is prepared as before, with features and labels.
+   - **Model Training:** Random forests are trained by constructing multiple decision trees, each trained on a random subset of the data and features.
+The final prediction is made by aggregating the predictions of all trees (voting or averaging).
+   - **Ensemble Benefits:** By combining multiple decision trees, random forests reduce overfitting and improve the overall prediction accuracy.

+Throughout the training process, we monitor the model's performance on a separate validation dataset to prevent overfitting and ensure that the model generalizes well to new, unseen data.
+Once trained, the models can be used to predict plant health based on new sensor data, providing valuable insights for farmers to optimize their crop management practices.